Antomated/Movies/README.md

 # Movies

-The app was developed within a **4-day sprint** according to specific test task requirements
+The app was developed according to specific test task requirements

 ### Dark appearance with English localization